FrancesCoronel/applications/docs/2017/question-bank.md

 In December 2016, I took on a role as ambassador for Fullstack Academy, the program I mentioned earlier.
 It is similar to being a dev evangelist but it doesn’t really require any technical acumen.
 Just a lot of passion for Fullstack and what it offers.

+In May of 2017, I accepted a full-time position with Accenture as a Software Engineer at the Liquid Studio in Redwood City, CA.

+I've recently supplemented my work by doing mentorship part-time through Thinkful since last month.

 It’s pretty clear that my experience thus far has been mostly with larger corporations.
 I’m expecting this to change.

 ## Describe something you do for your community or the benefit of others.
 What inspires you to do this?